-Indeed, as is revealed in a SlideShare by BEcause Experiential Marketing, 75% of the Forbes World’s Most Valuable Brands have used virtual or augmented reality marketing in some way as of 2016, or are otherwise invested in developing the technology.
+Indeed, as is revealed in a SlideShare by Because Experiential Marketing, 75% of the Forbes World's Most Valuable Brands have used virtual or augmented reality solutions in some way since 2020, or are otherwise invested in developing the technology.

 It's not hard to understand where all the fuss comes from.
 Augmented reality marketing is something that's truly different from what we've seen before.

 Pointing your smartphone camera at a regular, everyday inanimate object and watching it come to life before your very eyes is like something out of a science fiction movie.
-And indeed, in some ways, great augmented reality markets itself.
+And indeed, in some ways, great augmented reality experience markets itself.

-But let’s not get carried away… Augmented reality marketing has the same purpose as all inbound marketing initiatives – to persuade consumers to make a purchase (or at least edge them a little closer towards that purchase).
-And so, the trick with augmented reality marketing is to use the technology – though exciting in itself – to a greater purpose.
+But let's not get carried away… AR marketing has the same purpose as all inbound marketing initiatives – to persuade consumers to make a purchase (or at least edge them a little closer towards that purchase).
+And so, the trick with augmented reality in marketing is to use the technology – though exciting in itself – to a greater purpose.

 How to do this is best illustrated with examples.
 So, let's now look at five great AR marketing examples and campaigns being used by some of the world's top brands today and consider what ideas we can pinch for our own inbound marketing efforts.

-5 Augmented Reality Marketing Examples and Ideas for Your Business
+5 AR Technology Examples and Ideas for Your Business

 1. Bringing Posters to Life

 Printed posters, flyers and other advertisements are ten-a-penny and so are smartphones.
 By combining the two, you can create amazing augmented reality marketing campaigns that quite literally make your messages jump off the page.

 Loads of info is brought up when users activate the AR feature – a trailer, cast and crew info, and how to buy tickets.
-Indeed, since all inbound marketing is about educating prospects, this is one augmented reality marketing idea that can be used by practically any business for practically any purpose.
+Indeed, since all inbound marketing is about educating prospects, this is one AR Technology emerging trend that can be used by practically any business for practically any purpose.

 2. Scannable Products